angular/angular/adev/src/content/tutorials/learn-angular/steps/21-constructor-based-di/README.md

 <hr>

-To inject a service or some other injectable resource into your componenet use the following syntax:
+To inject a service or some other injectable resource into your component use the following syntax:

 <docs-code language="ts" highlight="[3]">
 @Component({...})